instead-hub/instead/doc/stead3-en.md

 controls, or just change the substrate.

 Take note that in this case `theme.get('scr.gfx.bg')` call returns a string similar to `spr:xxxxxxxxxxx`, and not a sprite object.
-If you want to change background dinamically, use `sprite.scr()` or multiple calls to `theme.set('scr.gfx.bg', spr)` with new sprites.
+If you want to change background dynamically, use `sprite.scr()` or multiple calls to `theme.set('scr.gfx.bg', spr)` with new sprites.

 #### Pixels